Chapter 14.22

 Fences, Retaining/Garden Walls

 Max.
-Height. – Front Yard
+Height – Front Yard

 Max.
-Height. – Interior Side
+Height – Interior Side (beginning adjacent to front facade)

 7 ft